 Don’t expect too much from your Wolfhound, he is a hunter, not a working dog.
 He should come to you when called, stop when told, sit and lie down on command and walk well on a lead.
 Never trust your hound with stock, the hunting instinct is very strong.
 The hound’s motto is, ‘if it moves - chase it!’
 Your Wolfhound should never be allowed the opportunity to chase and kill stock.
 If he does – it is your fault.

 Never physically chastise your Wolfhound, he will lose confidence in you and never forgive you.
-A disapproving tone of voice is usually sufficient, but if he has been particularly bad, seize the loose skin each side of his neck, shake it vigorously and shout your displeasure at his behavior.
+A disapproving tone of voice is usually sufficient, but if he has been particularly bad, seize the loose skin each side of his neck and shout your displeasure at his behaviour.

 From time to time he will need veterinary attention, which can be expensive.
 Yearly booster injections are recommended and insurance is also worth considering (and mandatory for a rescued wolfhound - see adoption contract conditions).

 Be warned, Wolfhounds can be addictive!
 Once you have shared your life with one Wolfhound, it is almost inevitable that you will want another and will never want to be without a Wolfhound again.